AntFrasier/scaffoldEthChall0/README.md

 # 🏗 scaffold-eth | 🏰 BuidlGuidl

+## What i Did :
+scaffoldEth_CM_Cahllenge1.surge.sh
+Stakers contract address on rinkeby : 0x52e8C72575f7AB018D4D67804bc713D32652Cf0C External contract address : 0xE5De3e0f7aB4E3d2cFfDe93Bc1CCc4d2D85787F6

+I added a reset function that reset the timer (30 sec in the UI but you can set the time you'd like in the debug)
+    This function reset the timer, the completed, the withdraw and send back the All the Eth to the stakers.
+I did that just for testing ...

+Chears :)

 ## 🚩 Challenge 1: 🥩 Decentralized Staking App

 > 🦸 A superpower of Ethereum is allowing you, the builder, to create a simple set of rules that an adversarial group of players can use to work together.
 In this challenge, you create a decentralized application where users can coordinate a group funding effort.
 If the users cooperate, the money is collected in a second smart contract.
 If they defect, the worst that can happen is everyone gets their money back.
 The users only have to trust the code.